File a claim

 - external causes, such as automobile accidents, falling trees or tree limbs and construction activities

-You can help us process your claim more quickly by completing your claim form thoroughly and by providing supporting documentation.
+You can help us process your claim more quickly by completing the claim form thoroughly and by providing all supporting documentation with your claim.
 Documents may include:

 - detailed receipts, repair estimates and/or invoices